Amourspirit/python-libreoffice-pandas-ext/README.md

 [Pandas](https://pandas.pydata.org/) is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the Python programming language.

+This is a LibreOffice extension that allows you to use Pandas in LibreOffice python macros and scripts.

 ## Example

 The following example shows how to use Pandas to create a data frame and then use the data frame to populate a Calc spreadsheet.